Posted on June 28, 2018

 The new theatre was decorated to suit the capital.
 A recreation of the Declaration of Independence featured among the decor.
 The stage curtain was painted with a depiction of George Washington.

 After its 1835 opening, the theatre endured no less than five fires.
 It had to be at least partially rebuilt each time.
+John McCulloch it should be said has no known connection to these fires.

 In 1957, West Side Story, one of the most famous musicals of all time, had its world premiere showing at The National Theatre.